Getting Support

 If you are a victim or witness, the Victim Witness Assistance Program (VWAP) can help you prepare for court by:

-- Reviewing options for testifying – in court, from another room, or with a support person
+• Reviewing options for testifying – in courtroom, from another room, and/or with a support person

 You will be connected to VWAP by either the police or Crown Attorney.
 To find the office nearest to you, you can: